paduagroup/pol_openmm/README.md

 ### Unique atom names and types

-The `--type` option of `fftool` writes the non-bonded terms using unique atom types (called `type` in the `xml` force field) for the entire system.
-This is needed by `scaleLJxml` in order to scale the LJ parameters based on fragments.
-However, this may be very slow since the unique atom names give rise to a huge number of pair interactions, and the non-bonded section of the `xml` file becomes very long.
+The `--type` option of `fftool` uses non-bonded types as the atom `class` (instead of the bonded types).
+This is more general since it allows for variations in LJ parameters.
+Furthermore, to scale LJ terms when adding polarization (`scaleLJxml`), the non-bonded i-j terms have to be identified by fragment.

+We could use the unique atom types required by OpenMM to set Drude particle-core pairs, but this results potentially in a very large number of i-j combinations (`NBFixPairs` list too long) for large molecules.
+Therefore, here we use the non-bonded types as atom `class`, instead of the bonded types.
+Bonded terms will be more numerous but `NBFixPairs` will be much less.

-The unique atom `type` are composed from 3 characters from the molecule (`residue`) name, plus the atom name, plus a serial number.
+The unique atom `type` are composed from 3 characters from the molecule (`residue`) name, plus the atom name (non-bonded type), plus a serial number.
 Drude particles get a preceding `D-`.

 Within each `residue` the atom `name` is composed of the chemical element plus a serial number if more than 1 atom of the same element are present.
 These have to be unique within a `residue` because they are used to specify bonds.
 This is the CHARMM convention, quite different from the OPLS one that we use mostly.
 We suppose it is also used by TRAVIS.